eubr-atmosphere/a-GPUBench/README.md

 The framework can be used with different machines and different applicaitons.
 The target architecture already supported by this version are:
 - inhouse server
-- Microsoft Azure VMs
+- local machine

 The application already supported by this version are:
 - CNN training with pytorch
-- CNN training with tensorflow
+- CNN and RNN training with tensorflow

 The framework can be configured via .ini configuration file.
 An example of configuration file is available in configurations/default.ini.